SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Results of tests after model selection. {#tbl:posthocresults}

 In these trials as outlined in Table @tbl:posthocresults, the temporal task best resembles expected error in simulations.
+After this evaluation, Monte Carlo uses a model trained on all available data using the selected configuration.

 ## Simulation outcomes
 Despite the conservative nature of the Bonferroni correction [@mcdonald_handbook_2014] and the 1km sample assumption, {{percentSignificant}} of maize acreage in SSP245 falls within a neighborhood with significant changes to claim probability ($p < 0.05 / n$) at some point during the 2050 series simulations.
 That said, we observe that some of the remaining neighborhoods failing to meet that threshold have less land dedicated to maize within their area and, thus, a smaller sample size in our simulations.